IntroSDE/introsde/lab03/README.md

 **Introduction to Service Design and Engineering | University of Trento | [Webpage](https://sites.google.com/site/introsdeunitn/lab-sessions/lab-session-3 "Permalink to LAB03: XML and XPATH")**

 How do services communicate?
 What's the language (or 'one' of their languages) in which messages traverse the realms of SOAs?.
-In this session, we will give a practical look to the cornerstone language of service-oriented architectures: XML.
+In this module, we will give a practical look to the cornerstone language of service-oriented architectures: XML.
 We will do so by exploring a framework for navigating the content of an xml programmatically.

 ## Slides &amp; Code